MeisterTi/crew-and-chaos/ReadMe.md

 ---

-## 馃摐 License
+##  License

 This project will be open-sourced under the **MIT License**.
 Feel free to fork, learn, or contribute 鈥� just credit the team.

 ---

-> Made by sailing nerds, for co-op chaos lovers 馃寠鉀�
+> Made by sailing nerds, for co-op chaos lovers